 Plan on completing both a research and internship experience during your undergraduate education.
 Along with your science-related coursework, the best way to explore a career in the sciences is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
 Research forms the backbone of any scientific endeavor and this experience will provide the skills and knowledge necessary for a future career.
 In addition, internships provide real-world industry experience which is directly applicable to future career paths.

 Harvard students in the sciences elect to pursue both research and non-research oriented positions after graduation.
 One popular option is to pursue one- or two-year lab research assistant appointments in academic laboratories.
-Those opportunities are typically posted on individual university/college human resource websites, so you may wish to target a geographic location and plan to regularly check those institutions' websites in mid-spring.
+Those opportunities are typically posted on individual university/college human resource websites, so you may wish to target a geographic location and plan to regularly check those institutions' websites in early to mid spring.

 Now more than ever, science is truly a global pursuit.
 One will find tremendous value in experiencing scientific research and practice abroad, as we find the world's labor force growing increasingly global and mobile.